Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 - join requests
 - Class A and C devices

 For the detection, a in-memory cache is utilised with a sliding expiration of entries after 1 minute.
+The value of the entires is always the concentrator from where we received the message.
+The key depends on the type of message.

+#### a.
+Data messages

+The relevant fields for detection are DevAddr, Mic, payload and frame counter.
+Out of these a SHA256 hash is created and stored as the key to the in-memory cache.

-#### Duplicates from different concentrators
+##### Duplicates from different concentrators

 This deduplication ensures that messages coming from different concentrators connected to the same network server are handled correctly.